liadenh/Swim-Workout-Generator/README.md

 # Swim Workout Generator

 An AI-powered web app that generates customized NCAA-style swim workouts using Dash and OpenAI GPT-5.
 This project demonstrates full-stack development skills: interactive UI design, API integration, secure environment configuration, and a deployment-ready structure.
+Currently used by our varsity team during preseason to plan 6k–8k practices

 ---